Through arch bridge: Notable examples

 A well-known example of this type is the Sydney Harbour Bridge in Australia, which is based on the Hell Gate Bridge in New York City.
-Other bridges include the Chaotianmen Bridge in China, the world's longest through arch bridge; Tyne Bridge of Newcastle upon Tyne; the Bayonne Bridge that connects New York City to New Jersey, which is longer than the Sydney Harbour Bridge; the Ahwaz White Bridge; the Bourne Bridge and Sagamore Bridge, smaller, near-twin bridges over the Cape Cod Canal; the Pennybacker Bridge in Austin, Texas and as the Hernando de Soto Bridge in Memphis, Tennessee.
+Other bridges include the Chaotianmen Bridge in China, the world's longest through arch bridge; Tyne Bridge of Newcastle upon Tyne; the Bayonne Bridge that connects New York City to New Jersey, which is longer than the Sydney Harbour Bridge; the Ahwaz White Bridge; the Bourne Bridge and Sagamore Bridge, smaller, near-twin bridges over the Cape Cod Canal; and the Hernando de Soto Bridge in Memphis, Tennessee.
 Wylam Railway Bridge is an early through arch bridge upstream of the Tyne Bridge.

 Arch rib arrangements

 The through arch bridge usually consists of two ribs, although there are examples like the Hulme Arch Bridge of through arches with a single rib.
 When the two arches are built in parallel planes, the structure is a parallel rib arch bridge.
 When the two arch ribs lean together and shorten the distance between the arches near the top, the span is a basket handle arch bridge.